valent1nee/blog/chatxss.md

 ## Bypassing the sanitizer: Wormable XSS in MercadoLibre

+> MercadoLibre rewarded you with a bounty of $500 and a bonus of $250 for Stored XSS in reclamos.
+If you're as excited as we are, go ahead and tweet about it!

 **Report summary**

 The general messaging functionality of www.mercadolibre.com.ar implemented an HTML sanitizer that allowed the use of a limited set of HTML tags while preventing XSS.
 While analyzing the functionality, @valent1ne discovered that sending multiple unclosed `<p>` tags (`<p><p><p><p><p><p><p><p>`) and appending an extra tag seemed to confuse the sanitizer parser, resulting in unexpected behavior.